 One might say that Sant'Egidio has shifted the emphasis of relationship with the hierarchy from terms of obedience toward friendship.
 This is not to say that Sant'Egidio is in any way openly confrontational to the hierarchy in some of the ways liberal or progressive elites in other parts of Europe or the United States might expect.
 They certainly try to nudge the hierarchy forward on themes of ecumenism and poverty reduction and peace-building, and have in other ways been nudged and helped by leaders like Pope John Paul II on themes like the remembrance of 20th and 21st century martyrs for the faith.

 From an everyday, "lived religion" perspective, it is apparent that the group's progressive focus steers clear from many contentious issues around sexuality, gender and bioethics to focus attention on different issues of poverty, peace building, prayer and solidarity.

-Ivereigh, Austen.
-"Sant'Egidio: Prophets of the Poor and Peace."
-In Small Christian Communities today: Capturing the New Moment, edited by Joseph G. Healey and Jeanne Hinton, 170-176.
-Maryknoll, NY: Orbis, 2005.
+Austen Ivereigh, "Sant'Egidio: Prophets of the Poor and Peace," in Small Christian Communities today: Capturing the New Moment, eds.
+Joseph G. Healey and Jeanne Hinton, 170-176 (Maryknoll, NY: Orbis, 2005).